Thailand Packing Guide: What You Shouldn’t Forget on Your Packing List

 3. Feminine Products

-If it’s that time of the month, its almost impossible to find tampons if you use them.
+If it’s that time of the month, it can be difficult to find tampons if you use them.
 Make sure you pack plenty, just in case.
 Many women have switched to menstrual cups for traveling.
 I haven’t personally tried them yet.

-Don’t travel to Thailand without a raincoat (especially during the rainy season!).
+Don’t travel to Thailand without a raincoat during the rainy season!
 It is not uncommon for rain in your forecast since Thailand is a tropical climate.
 You will be glad you have it!

 Men Thailand Packing Guide